kovendhan5/jenkins/README.md

-entering into jenkins to learn deeper
+Entering into jenkins to learn deeper about devops